 In the 85th minute, Harvey Barnes made it 3-1 after neatly placing the ball in to the bottom right corner of the net following an assist from Wilfred Ndidi.

 With another game gone out of the Reds hands, Xherdan Shaqiri was brought on to replace Wijnaldum in the 87th minute.

-The Foxes went to on seal the game 3-1 and Rodgers picked up his first win over his former Club and Klopp, after getting sacked by the Reds in October 2015.
+The Foxes went to on seal the game 3-1 and Rodgers picked up his first win over his former Club (after being sacked by FSG) and Klopp, after getting sacked by the Reds in October 2015.

 Reds Team Performance Ratings